Background pattern

 Do nottake Leflunomide ratiopharm while breastfeeding, as leflunomide passes into breast milk.

-Driving and operating machines
+Driving and using machines

 Leflunomide ratiopharm contains lactose

-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

 Leflunomide ratiopharm contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per coated tablet; that is, it is essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per film-coated tablet; this is essentially "sodium-free".

 Leflunomide ratiopharm contains soy lecithin

-3. How to Take Leflunomida ratiopharm
+3. How to take Leflunomide ratiopharm

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

-Takethe tablet with plenty ofwater.
+Takethe tablet with plenty of water.

-If you take moreLeflunomida ratiopharmthan you should
+If you take moreLeflunomide ratiopharmthan you should

-If you forgot to takeLeflunomida ratiopharm
+If you forget to takeLeflunomide ratiopharm

-If you forgot to take a dose, take it as soon as you remember, unless it is almost time to take the next one.
-Do not take a double dose to make up for the missed dose.
+If you forget to take a dose, take it as soon as you remember, unless it is almost time for your next dose.
+Do not take a double dose to make up for a forgotten dose.

-If you have any other questions about the use of this medication, ask your doctor, pharmacist, or nurse.
+If you have any further questions on the use of this medicine, ask your doctor, pharmacist, or nurse.

 4. Possible Adverse Effects